rajesh6115/Qt5Study/QDbusNotification/README.md

 >```<annotation name="org.qtproject.QtDBus.QtTypeName.In6" value="QVariantMap"/>``` added to the xml file as dbusxml2cpp required this

+- I have Always Confusion Regarding Adaptor and Proxy Stub Code.
+Any way I have to use proxy as I will act as client.

 External Links
 ==============
 [Custom Data Types In Qt DBus](https://techbase.kde.org/Development/Tutorials/D-Bus/CustomTypes)